xiaoqiangdu/linaro-trusted-firmware/verified u-boot on arm trusted firmware.md

 $ make vexpress_aemb8a_config
 $ make CROSS_COMPILE=<> DEVICE_TREE=<> all
 $ make CROSS_COMPILE=<> EXT_DTB=<dtb file>
-EXT_DTB is the dtb file that we signed before in last step.
+EXT_DTB is the dtb file that we signed before in make FIT image step.
 After this step was completed, public key was held on device tree, U-Boot can use this to verify the image that signed with private key.
 U-boot-dtb.bin is the file that we need.
 Then Build ATF, and BL33 is point to u-boot-dtb.bin